Big Bird: COVID-19 vaccine and parody Twitter account

-On November 6, 2021, the character's official Twitter account posted that Big Bird had received a COVID-19 vaccine, in an effort to promote vaccination of children.
-After President Joe Biden responded in support, U.S. Senator Ted Cruz criticized Sesame Street for the statement.
-In response, a parody Twitter account, Big Bird for Senate, (not affiliated with or endorsed by Sesame Workshop) was created portraying Big Bird as a candidate for Cruz's senate seat.
-The account gained over 100,000 followers in its first week, and numerous other accounts were made casting Sesame Street characters as campaign officials.
-The original account has since been deleted.
+On November 6, 2021, Big Bird's official Twitter account posted that Big Bird had received a COVID-19 vaccine, in an effort to promote vaccination of children, and President Joe Biden responded in support.
+Senator Ted Cruz criticized Sesame Street, calling the post "Government propaganda... for your 5 year old!".
+An unapproved parody account called "Big Bird for Senate" was created, and portrayed Big Bird as a candidate for Cruz's senate seat.
+The account has since been deleted.

 Other appearances

 Follow That Bird (1985)

 In 1985, Big Bird was the star of his own film, Sesame Street Presents Follow That Bird, alongside the cast of Sesame Street.
 The plot focused on him being moved away to live with a family of dodos by a meddling social-worker named Miss Finch (voiced by Sally Kellerman).
 He is not happy with his new home and he runs away and embarks on a cross-country adventure.
 Along the way, he finds help from a friendly truck driver (Waylon Jennings) and two farmer kids (Alyson Court and Benjamin Barrett).
 But on the bad side, there are two unscrupulous carnival-owning brothers (Dave Thomas and Joe Flaherty) who want to kidnap and make him perform in their carnival for their own profit.
-In the meantime, his friends Bert, Ernie, Cookie Monster, Grover, Count von Count, Telly and Oscar the Grouch are in pursuit of him to find him and bring him back home safely.
+In the meantime, his friends Ernie and Bert, Cookie Monster, Grover, Count von Count, Telly and Oscar the Grouch are in pursuit of him to find him and bring him back home safely.
 Also joining them are their human friends, Gordon, Maria, Olivia and Linda with Bob aiding them from Sesame Street.

 1970s and 1980s

 In the mid-late 1970s, Big Bird made several appearances on The Hollywood Squares.
 As with Mr. Hooper, Big Bird frequently mispronounced host Peter Marshall's name, calling him "Mr. Marshmallow" or "Mr. Masher".
-In another episode, when asked by Marshall what kind of bird he was, Big Bird replied "I'm a lark", which broke Marshall up.
+When Marshall asked Big Bird what kind of bird he was, he replied "I'm a lark", causing Marshall to laugh and break character.

 He appeared in a series 11 episode of Mister Rogers' Neighborhood in the Neighborhood of Make-Believe segment, in which he enters the "Draw the Neighborhood" contest.

 He made an appearance as a guest star on the third season of The Muppet Show.
 A portrait of Big Bird also appeared in the pilot The Muppet Show: Sex and Violence.
 Big Bird also made brief appearances in The Muppet Movie and The Muppets Take Manhattan.
 He appeared in A Muppet Family Christmas holiday special, in which he dissuades the Swedish Chef from cooking him for Christmas dinner by offering him a gift of homemade chocolate covered birdseed.
 They then sing a duet of "The Christmas Song".

+NASA was in talks to take Big Bird in the 1986 Challenger space shuttle but instead took a teacher, Christa McAuliffe, who died along with the rest of the crew in its televised breakup 73 seconds after launch.